FilterAsync/core/README.md

 # Core

-Welcome to core.
+Welcome to Core.
 Social network project maintained by volunteers.